Assugeni/milestone-projectOne/README.md

 - Some of the photos gallery were found on their facebook page and website.

 <h1>Issues Encountered</h1>
 - Once I deployed my version on GitHub Pages, I did run into major issues related to grid.
-I had to go back to lessons and read grid on bootstrap website.
+I had to go back to lessons and read about grid on bootstrap website.

 <h1>Outcome</h1>